 - Does the world economy require a new international regulatory framework?
 If so, what should this look like?

 This course is available to all CISD students.
-The time of the lecture will rotate on a yearly basis: in 2014/15 lectures will take place at 6pm; in the 2015/16 session lectures will take place at 1pm.
+The time of the lecture will rotate on a yearly basis: in 2015/16 session lectures took place at 1pm, 2016/17 session lectures take place at 5pm.

 Objectives and learning outcomes of the module